ACHultman/starter-snake-kotlin/README.md

 Will result in a jar file in `build/libs` called `starter-snake-kotlin.jar`

-You can then run this file with the command
+You can then run this file with the command:

 ```bash
 java -jar build/libs/starter-snake-kotlin.jar